Generic Name: Nafcillin sodium

 Nafcillin for Injection, USP is a semisynthetic antibiotic substance derived from 6-amino-penicillanic acid.
 It is the sodium salt in a parenteral dosage form.
 The chemical name of Nafcillin sodium is monosodium (2S,5R,6R) - 6 - (2 - ethoxy - 1 - naphthamido) - 3,3 - dimethyl - 7 - oxo - 4 - thia - 1 - azabicyclo[3.2.0]heptane - 2 - carboxylate monohydrate.
 It is resistant to inactivation by the enzyme penicillinase (beta-lactamase).
 The structural formula of Nafcillin sodium is as follows:

-Nafcillin for Injection, USP is a white to yellowish white powder filled in clear glass vials.
+Nafcillin for Injection, USP is a white to yellowish white powder filled in clear glass bottle.
 Dilute solutions are essentially clear and colorless.

 In a study of five healthy adults administered a single 500 mg dose of Nafcillin by intravenous injection over seven minutes, the mean plasma concentration of the drug was approximately 30 mcg/mL at 5 minutes after injection.
 The mean area under the plasma concentration-versus-time curve (AUC) for Nafcillin in this study was 18.06 mcg·h/mL.